KouateMuhamed/agmi-video-generator/CHALLENGE.md

 ### 3. Integration Demo

-Show it working in your Veo3 pipeline:
+Show it working in the Veo3 PoC:

 - 5 scripts from your original few-shot system (baseline)
 - 5 scripts from the Creative Engine (improved)
-- Creativity scores for all 10
+- Creativity scores for all of them
 - Brief analysis: what changed? what's better? what's worse?

 ---